-The standards of proficiency detail the skills and abilities that individuals must possess in order to enter the register.
-They are the threshold standards deemed necessary by the Registration Board at the level of entry to practice.
+The Standards of Proficiency detail the skills and abilities that individuals must possess in order to enter the register.
+They are the threshold standards deemed necessary by the Psychologists Registration Board at the level of entry to practice.
 They are not standards for practice after entry to the register, rather they offer a snapshot of the standards at entry to the register.

-This document sets out the standards of proficiency for Podiatrists under five domains:
+This document sets out the standards of proficiency for educational psychologists under five domains: